aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 2.3.
 Create Aiven service in project VPC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example we will use Kafka, but it's similar for other service
+In this example we will use Kafka®, but it's similar for other service
 types.
 While creating Aiven service, select cloud provider "AWS", region
 "VPC" and the VPC you just created.